 It’s no surprise, then, that employers around the globe are finding effective ways to clearly communicate their culture to new and existing employees.
 A great place to start the conversation?
 Your employee handbook.

-Your employee handbook is the first real piece of cultural identity that new employees engage with.
+Your company employee handbook is the first real piece of cultural identity that new employees engage with.
 Whether your handbook is a 200-page Word Document with top-to-bottom policy, or a colourful, visual and interactive extension of your brand — employee handbooks are an employee’s first chance to evaluate whether you actually walk your walk when it comes to culture.

 Below is our take on the digital employee handbooks of four leading brands who inject innovation into everything they do.